Lewis Silkin advises British start-up behind pioneering ‘flight suit’ on VC investment

 Watch video footage of the 'flight suit' via YouTube here.

 You can also view the $100 bill that was used to draft the initial termsheet below.

 Technology & Communications

 Few industries evolve more quickly than technology and communications, so protecting proprietary data and innovations, securing skilled staff, maximising contractual relationships and exploiting brand assets are critically important.

-From first steps, through early, venture and growth capital and private equity investment, we regularly provide counsel to founders, companies and investors (including private wealth vehicles, funds and banks) at every stage of a company’s development.
+Our market-leading practice acts for founders, companies and investors (including private wealth vehicles, venture funds and banks) at every stage of a company’s development.